Why Choose Toronto Chiropractor Dr. Katie Au?

-Chiropractors use a drug-free, manual approach to healthcare, utilizing biomechanical and orthopaedic assessments to formulate a specific diagnosis and provide treatment as well as preventative care for disorders related to the spine, pelvis, extremities, nervous system and joints.
+Chiropractors use a natural, drug-free, manual approach to healthcare, utilizing biomechanical and orthopaedic assessments to formulate a specific diagnosis and provide treatment as well as preventative care for disorders related to the spine, pelvis, extremities, nervous system and joints.

 Chiropractors use a combination of treatments, which are selected based on the specific needs of each individual patient.
 After taking a thorough history and diagnosing a patient, a chiropractor can develop and carry out a comprehensive treatment / management plan, recommend therapeutic exercise, stretching and other non-invasive therapies, and provide nutritional, dietary, ergonomic and lifestyle counseling.